Fridgigator/.github/profile/README.md

 ## What we're doing:

 We're creating a IoT Fridge monitoring tool.
+It's in an early stage right now, so come back later for more!